 Is your case study testimonial authentic?

 It’s not just professional headshots that help with credibility.
 The words need to be genuine as well.
-Take a look at these 2 examples:
+Take a look at these 2 case study testimonial examples:

 Too over the top, too perfect—with big numbers, no believable detail and photos that don’t inspire anything except an eye roll.

-It’s all too easy to write a fake case study testimonial, and there’s too many of them out there.
+It’s all too easy to write a fake testimonial, and there are too many of them out there.
 Take the time to make yours credible.
 Your next customers will notice.